Skip to Main Content

 Depending upon your status, it may then request a verification of non-filing from the IRS and/or copies of W2/Wage & Income Transcripts.
 If you have any questions, you may contact the Financial Aid Office.

-No. HOPE only pays a portion of the tuition.
+No. HOPE only pays towards the tuition (100% of the tuition).
 It does not pay anything toward fees.

 If you qualify for Pell, yes.
-This is only if your financial aid file is complete (without missing documents), processed, awarded prior to the Tuition & Fees Deadline, and providing you are eligible for enough aid to cover the remaining expenses.
+This is only if your financial aid file is complete (without missing documents), processed, awarded before the Tuition & Fees Deadline, and provided you are eligible for enough aid to cover the remaining expenses.

 Possibly.
-Please see our Grants & Scholarships page for more information.
+Please see our Scholarships page for more information.

 Why do I have to include my parents’ income if I no longer live with them or they do not support me?